 Based out of New Jersey in the United States, they’ve been in business since 1924, so you know they’ve been doing something right!
-In the early years, all they did was make rail, track and switches for them, before importing O scale trains in the early 70’s.
+In the early years, all they did was make rail, track, and switches for them, before importing O scale trains in the early ’70s.
 Now, they make their own, and in a variety of different sizes.
-To this day, they’re still a family owned and operated business!
+To this day, they’re still a family-owned and operated business!

-Atlas are famous for their exceptional flexitrack and rail lines in codes 55, 80 and 100, so if you’re looking for some extra pieces to expand your line, start here!
+Atlas are famous for their exceptional flexitrack and rail lines in codes 55, 80, and 100, so if you’re looking for some extra pieces to expand your line, start here!

 All of their products come in 3 variations – Master, Classic and Trainmaster.
 Each one varies in price and quality, so there’s something for everyone.

 They became so good at producing HO scale trains, that when Lionel Trains (the biggest manufacturer in the world now) wanted to get into it, Athearn made HO model locomotives for them!

 Athearn runs a set of HO trains in two categories, Ready-to-Run and Genesis.
-Genesis is their top of the line HO train sets, so if you’re a serious collector, you can’t go wrong with these!
+Genesis is their top-of-the-line HO train set, so if you’re a serious collector, you can’t go wrong with these!

 Walthers is a model train company started in 1932.
-Within 5 years of their founding, their product catalogue went from 5 pages to 80, based solely on customer demand.
+Within 5 years of their founding, their product catalog went from 5 pages to 80, based solely on customer demand.

-They’re really your one-stop shop as a beginner to get everything you need to start off with.
+They’re really your one-stop-shop as a beginner to get everything you need to start off with.

 They currently turn over more than $100 million dollars a year in revenue and are continuing to grow.
 Bachmann currently makes trains in every popular scale, as well as a few niche markets.